 Roots (Curtdom '71, Rhino '99) Rating: A-

 To quote A. Scott Galloway's well written liner notes in the reissue, "Curtis left his lead spot in The Impressions to pursue topics of the times with greater depth, candor, and the language of the streets.
-Along with the sharpened lyrical themes came a shift in the music as electrofied wah-wah guitars and African drums began dominating the mix."
+Along with the sharpened lyrical themes came a shift in the music as electrified wah-wah guitars and African drums began dominating the mix."
 This is true for all of Mayfield's early '70s solo albums, but Roots is probably the least essential of the albums covered on this site.
-It's still really good bordering on great, but the melodies simply aren't as consistently memorable as on Curtis, and these lushly arranged, leisurely evolving (i.e. long) songs are almost too string heavy at times.
+It's still a really good album, but the melodies simply aren't as consistently memorable as on the surrounding albums, and these lushly arranged, leisurely evolving (i.e. long) songs are almost too string heavy at times.
 The album sure ddoes have a groove, though.
-For example, "Get Down" sounds like a funkier Santana with strings, horns, and Curtis singing, "We Got To Have Peace" is rightfully "one of Curtis' all-time favorite (anti-war) anthems," and "Beautiful Brother Of Mine" throbs and shakes for over 7 intoxicatingly over-elaborate minutes.
+For example, "Get Down" sounds like a funkier Santana with strings, horns, and Curtis singing, "We Got To Have Peace" is rightfully "one of Curtis' all-time favorite (anti-war) anthems," and "Beautiful Brother Of Mine" throbs and shakes for over 7 intoxicatingly overelaborate minutes.
 Elsewhere, Mayfield delivers the kind of upbeat message songs ("Keep On Keeping On") and sweet love ballads ("Love To Keep You In My Mind") that he's famous for, and he gamely attempts brooding ("Underground") and bluesier ("Now You're Gone") fare while showing off his understated (and underrated) guitar playing.
-In short, I'd recommend getting Roots only after checking out the other albums detailed here, but if you're a fan of Mayfield definitely get this one too.
+In short, I'd recommend getting Roots only after checking out the other albums detailed here, but any fan of Mayfield should get this one too.